-- Being a woman who smokes and takes birth control pills, or in menopause
+- Being a woman who smokes and takes birth control pills, or is in menopause

-- A heart problem, such as a coronary artery spasm, heart valve disease, or an enlarged heart
+- A heart problem, such as heart valve disease, a past heart attack, or an enlarged heart

-- A history of smoking, being around secondhand smoke, or using cocaine
+- Smoking cigarettes, being around secondhand smoke, or using cocaine

 - Not enough exercise, or being overweight

 - A family member diagnosed with heart disease at a young age

 What other signs and symptoms may I have with angina?